OnurKerimoglu/stocks_analytics/README.md

 ## Data Sources

 ### ETF Compositions
-These data provide, most importantly, the ticker symbol, name, and weight of the company held by the ETF (TODO: describe etf_scraper function call)
+ETF holding composition is acquired using python [ETF-Scraper](https://pypi.org/project/etf-scraper/) package.
+The data includes, most importantly, the ticker symbol, name, and weight of the company held by the ETF.

-### Stock Information
+### Stock Information and Prices
-These refer to the fundamental information about a given company, such as the sector, market capitalization, earnings per share, etc. (TODO: describe yfinance function call)
+These datasets are acquired via python [yfinance](https://pypi.org/project/yfinance/) package.
+'Information' (or info in short) refers to the fundamental information about a given company, such as the sector, market capitalization, earnings per share, etc. Stock Prices refer to the historic daily stock prices (open, close, day-low, day-high) and trading volumes.

-### Stock Prices
-These refer to the historic daily stock prices (open, close, day-low, day-high) and trading volumes.
-(TODO: describe yfinance function call)

 ## Data Lake & Warehouse